ezekieltem/Nexus-Admin-Stuff/README.md

 Any!
 New commands, modified commands, new internal systems, or modified internal systems.

 # Testing
-Anything tested will be testing on an empty game, with a completely fresh NexusAdmin.
+Anything tested will be tested on an empty game, with a completely fresh NexusAdmin.